xuri/excelize-doc/en/cell.md

-UNICODE                  | Returns the number (code point) that corresponds to the first character of the text UPPER                    | Converts text to uppercase VALUE                    | Converts a text argument to a number VAR                      | Estimates variance based on a sample VAR.P                    | Calculates variance based on the entire population VAR.S                    | Estimates variance based on a sample
+UNICODE                  | Returns the number (code point) that corresponds to the first character of the text UPPER                    | Converts text to uppercase VALUE                    | Converts a text argument to a number VALUETOTEXT              | Returns text from any specified value VAR                      | Estimates variance based on a sample VAR.P                    | Calculates variance based on the entire population VAR.S                    | Estimates variance based on a sample